Albania premier accuses president of violating constitution

-TIRANA, Albania (AP) — Albania’s prime minister has accused the country’s president of violating the constitution by refusing to appoint a new interior minister.
+TIRANA, Albania (AP) — Albania’s prime minister on Tuesday accused the country’s president of violating the constitution by refusing to appoint a new interior minister.

 Rama said President Ilir Meta created an “unprecedented situation” when he refused to appoint the new nominee Sander Lleshi, a former army general.
 Meta said he was not fully convinced but gave no reasons.